 - Apartments – self-contained accommodation with private rooms and kitchen facilities

-- Backpacker hostels dorms and a selection of private rooms with all the essential communal facilities
+- Backpacker hostels – cheap dorms and a selection of private rooms with all the essential communal facilities

-- Holiday parks a huge range of budget accommodation for camping to self-contained motel units
+- Holiday parks – a huge range of budget accommodations for camping to self-contained motel units

-- House exchange list you home on home exchange websites and stay in a New Zealand home for free
+- House exchange – list your home on home exchange websites and stay in a New Zealand home for free.

 Just because you are travelling New Zealand independently, doesn’t mean you need to plan your road trip independently.
 Use the expertise of First Light Travel, a free online travel agent specialising in New Zealand and Australia.
 The 6-step process discussed above gets reduced to a 3-step process:

-- Send First Light Travel your enquiry filling up their simple online form
+- Send First Light Travel your enquiry by completing their simple online form

 - Get your personalised itinerary within 24 hours